Date of Degree

 Copyright 2010 Lavanya Murali Proctor

 Proctor, Lavanya Murali.
-"Discourses on language, class, gender, education, and social mobility in three schools in New Delhi, India." dissertation, University of Iowa, 2010.
+"Discourses on language, class, gender, education, and social mobility in three schools in New Delhi, India."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.